thegworld/gtx-browser/styleguide/web/es.md

 ## Allowed Features

-The following features are allowed in Chromium development.
+The following features are allowed in GTx Browser development.

 ### => (Arrow Functions)